[Draft] Ritual Guide — witchcraftforbeginners

 • Historical Roots: Witchcraft has its roots in ancient cultures, with evidence of magical practices dating back to ancient civilizations such as Egypt, Greece, and Rome.

 • Modern Developments: Modern witchcraft traditions have evolved over time, influenced by various factors such as the Enlightenment, the Industrial Revolution, and the rise of modern spirituality.
+According to a 2020 report by the Pew Research Center, 1.5 million Americans identify as Wiccan, and 40% of witches in the United States identify as eclectic.

 Core Principles and Practices